109 Richardson Hall

 BS degrees in Forestry, Forest Engineering, and Forest Engineering-Civil Engineering are accredited by the Society of American Foresters (SAF).
 In addition, the BS degree in Forest Engineering and the BS double degree in Forest Engineering-Civil Engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 The BS degree in Renewable Materials is accredited by the Society of Wood Science and Technology (SWST).

 Graduate programs in Sustainable Forest Management, Forest Ecosystems and Society, and Wood Science and Engineering include the Master of Forestry (MF), Master of Science (MS), and Doctor of Philosophy (PhD).
 Each department also participates in the Master of Arts in Interdisciplinary Studies (MAIS).
 The college also offers an online-only Master of Natural Resources (MNR) and an online-only graduate certificate in Sustainable Natural Resources (SNR).
-We also actively participate in the Peace Corps Master's International (PCMI) program for students interested in combining Peace Corps experience with a master's degree.

 The college offers minors in Forestry, Recreation Resource Management, Natural Resources, Renewable Materials, and Tourism and Outdoor Leadership.

 Students planning to study at Oregon State University should include the following subjects in their high school programs: English, 4 years; mathematics, 3 years; science, 3 years (to include at least one year each of two different sciences—biology, chemistry, physics, etc.); social studies, 3 years; and foreign language, 2 years.